 An article offering a "concise summary" of the country's history [5] describes Ethiopia as "unique among African countries" adding that "the ancient Ethiopian monarchy maintained its freedom from colonial rule with the exception of the 1936-41 Italian occupation during World War II".
 At the other extreme is its image as a place with enormous suffering and hardship, continually, and shockingly displayed on television screens in most living rooms of the Western world.
 These images relate to the various segments of its population, especially those in the northern and, more recently, the southern and eastern regions, which have repeatedly fallen victim to drought, famine, and war.
-The article goes on to state that a military junta seized power in 1974 but that, buffeted by "... uprisings, wide-scale drought, and massive refugee problems, the regime was finally toppled in 1991..."
-[5] and was replaced by the EPRDF - the ruling party currently in power.
+The article goes on to state that a military junta seized power in 1974 but that, buffeted by "..... uprisings, wide-scale drought, and massive refugee problems, the regime was finally toppled in 1991..."
+[5] and was promptly replaced by the EPRDF - the ruling party that was dissolved a quarter century later following the coming to power of Prime Minister Abiy Ahmed in March of 2018.